 - How long are users staying on your site?

 You can see the above information by viewing metrics and charts in Google Analytics, helping you see how your audience interacts with your site.
+Audience reports can show you the interests of your audience which you can use to make your marketing efforts more personalized and in line with your brand.

 2. Google Search Console